 Postoperative voice restoration

-The restoration of the voice can last for a different period of time, it all depends on the reason for its loss.
-The main task is to eliminate the annoying factor and maintain vocal rest.
-In the case of inflammatory processes, it will be possible to return to the normal sounding of the voice within a few days.
-If the reason is the stretching of the vocal cords due to their overload, folk recipes and silence will restore the vocal cords within 24 hours.
-When the reason is of a psychological nature, the help of a neurologist and psychologist will be required.
-In the case of the removal of the larynx, modern technologies allow you to return the voice, this process will take quite a long time and in addition to prosthetics, speech therapy sessions will be required, but it is still possible to achieve the set goal.
+Voice recovery may take time different period time, it all depends on the reason for its loss.
+The main task is to eliminate the irritating factor and maintain vocal rest.
+When inflammatory processes You will be able to return to a normal voice within a few days.
+If the cause is stretching of the vocal cords due to their overload, folk recipes and silence will restore the ligaments within 24 hours.
+When the reason psychological nature, you will need the help of a neurologist and psychologist.
+In the case of removal of the larynx, modern technologies allow you to return your voice, this process will take quite a while long time and in addition to prosthetics, speech therapy classes will be required, but it is still possible to achieve the goal.

-After removing a small tumor in the thyroid gland, my voice disappeared.
+After removing a small tumor on my thyroid gland, I lost my voice.
 Doctors diagnosed paralysis of the right vocal cords.
-How can I restore my voice?
-If not, then I lose my job as an announcer due to the lack of voice.
+Can I restore my voice, how?
+If not, then I lose my job as an announcer due to lack of voice.
 In this case, am I entitled to compensation from the clinic?

 Veronica(Moscow), 29 years old